R3mmurd/CS50G/assignment04/README.md

-# Assignment 4: “Super Mario Bros., The Key and Lock Update”
+# “Super Mario Bros., The Key and Lock Update”

 ## The goal